ycandau/biowearables_breath_sensor/README.md

 The IDE also features GitHub integration, for instance to commit changes directly to a remote repository.
 But since we are working on GitLab I have not used the functionality much.

-Finally, Typescript files can be copied directly into the Javascript editor.
+Finally, TypeScript files can be copied directly into the Javascript editor.
 This repository has examples available in the [typescript](./typescript/) folder.

 - Switch to `Javascript` view in an existing project.